Saukville, Wisconsin: Law and government

 Saukville is organized as a village governed by an elected village board, comprising a village president and six trustees.
 The current president is Barb Dickmann, who was first elected to the village board as a trustee in 1999 and has served as president since 2003.
 The board meets on the first and third Tuesday of each month at 8 p.m. in the municipal center.
 The village's day-to-day operations are managed by a full-time municipal administrator.

 As part of Wisconsin's 6th congressional district, Saukville is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Duey Stroebel (R) represents Saukville in the Wisconsin State Senate, and Robert Brooks (R) represents Saukville in the Wisconsin State Assembly.

 Saukville Fire Department

 Saukville's paid, on-call volunteer fire department operates one fire station on Dekora Street.
-Thad Trinko serves as fire chief.
+Jason Laabs serves as the assistant fire chief.